confluentinc/ksql/docs/concepts/events.md

 ksqlDB aims to raise the abstraction from working with a lower-level stream processor.
 Usually, an event is called a "row", as if it were a row in a relational database.
 Each row is composed of a series of columns.
-Columns are either read from the event's key or value. ksqlDB also supports a `ROWTIME` pseudo column, available on every row, that represents the time of the event.
+Columns are either read from the event's key or value. ksqlDB also supports 3 pseudo columns, available on every row: `ROWTIME`, which represents the time of the event, as well as `ROWPARTITION` and `ROWOFFSET`, which represent the partition and offset of the source record, respectively.
 In addition, windowed sources have `WINDOWSTART` and `WINDOWEND` system columns.